klauer/epics-sumo-mirror/doc/configuration-files.rst

 The configuration file for sumo
 -------------------------------

-The default filename of this file is sumo.config.
+The default name of this file is sumo.config.

 Keys in the sumo configuration file
 +++++++++++++++++++++++++++++++++++